Decision Trees for Regression

 Recursive Partitioning Algorithm

-For each current terminal node:
+• For each terminal node \(N\):

-- If stop conditions are met: Skip this node
+• If stop conditions are met:

-- For each feature \(j\):
+• For each feature \(x_j\):

 The algorithm considers all features and finds potential split points by examining the data.
 For continuous features, typical split points are the midpoints between adjacent unique values when the data is sorted.